sholtomaud/phd/Literature Review/litrev.md

 | 3    | Able to store perception vs expectation ranking on key variables [@moffat_paths_2014, Tbl 1] | `schema: risk` |
 | 3    | Able to store and track level of trust [@williams_social_2013, Tbl 2.1] | `schema: risk` |
 | 3    | Able to store and track procedural fairness ranking | `schema: risk` |

+## Risk to Reputation

+Risk to reputation is in some respects a flow-on consequence from most of the other risk categories.

+Effective risk management is likely to have a positive impact on an operation’s reputation, offering new opportunities for growth, sustained activity and access to new markets.
+Poor risk management—or a lack of identification and analysis of the potential consequences— may impact negatively on reputation and can lead to the premature cessation of mining and mineral processing activities if reputation is damaged to the extent that the local community, government and/ or stakeholders take action against the company.
+In the context of product marketing, responsible producers also value the mantle of ‘supplier-of-choice’ which reflects positively on the whole company and not just upon a specific mining operation.
+Positive reputation can be built and enhanced by performing well in the eyes of stakeholders, but this can only be achieved through effective risk communication (see Chapter 8).
+The technical approach to risk assessment is to determine the probability of a risk and its consequence.
+For many environmental, social and sustainability issues, however, this approach to risk fails to recognise the views of stakeholders and can often lead to significant controversy—one side says it’s perfectly safe while another says it’s too risky.

+In a similar approach to perceived risk Sandman [@sandman_risk_1987], identified a number of 'outrage factors' as intrinsic to the notion of risk.

+developed an approach to risk communication whereby he defines risk by combining ‘hazard’ with what he terms ‘outrage’, to give:
+Risk = Hazard + Outrage

+The Sandman approach is based on an understanding of the psych

+[@australian_risk_2008]

 ## Qualitative Risk Assessment